dysonprotocol/dysonprotocol2/tests/testing_guide.md

 ### Function-Level Test Mapping

 - Every Go function (exported or private) must have coverage in pytest; use the same mirroring pattern for both.
-- For each function, add a pytest file that mirrors its package path and function name using `./tests/{go_dir}/test_{go_filename}_{function}.py`.
+- For each function, add a pytest file that mirrors its package path and function name using `./tests/{go_dir}/test_{FunctionName}.py`.
+- **Naming Convention**: Test files use only the function name (capitalized), not the Go filename.
+Since Go makes all functions visible at the package level, the filename is not needed for identification.
 - These mapping files focus on a single Go function and must assert the entire non-error path along with any explicitly documented edge conditions.
 - Multiple pytest test functions may live in the same mapping file, but they all exercise different angles of the same Go function's contract.
 - **Focus and Simplicity**: Coverage tests should focus exclusively on the specific function being tested.
 Keep tests as concise and simple as possible.
 Avoid unnecessary complexity, multi-step workflows, or testing unrelated functionality.
 Each test should directly exercise a specific code path in the target function.
-- Example: `x/whaleswap/keeper/invariants.go` with `AssertAMMInvariants` requires `./tests/whaleswap/keeper/test_invariants_AssertAMMInvariants.py`, and that test suite must cover the complete successful flow of `AssertAMMInvariants`.
+- Example: `x/whaleswap/keeper/invariants.go` with `AssertAMMInvariants` requires `./tests/whaleswap/keeper/test_AssertAMMInvariants.py`, and that test suite must cover the complete successful flow of `AssertAMMInvariants`.
+- **Bug Detection and Documentation**: Always actively look for implementation bugs while writing tests.
+When analyzing code paths, watch for:
+  - Incorrect error handling (e.g., wrapping `nil` errors, ignoring errors)
+  - Logic errors (e.g., wrong comparisons, missing validations, incorrect calculations)
+  - Edge cases not properly handled (e.g., zero values, empty collections, boundary conditions)
+  - Inconsistent state management (e.g., not updating related state, missing event emissions)
+  - Type mismatches or incorrect conversions
-- When you discover a bug in the Go implementation, first capture the failing scenario in the mapped pytest file, mark it with `pytest.mark.xfail(strict=True, reason="bug: <details>")`, and leave it failing until the underlying code is fixed.
+- When you discover a bug in the Go implementation:
+  1. **Document in Go source**: Add a comment directly above the buggy code explaining the issue:
+     ```go
+     // BUG: Wrapping nil error causes function to return success instead of error
+     // When k.OffersMap.Get succeeds, err is nil, so Wrapf(nil, ...) returns nil
+     // This causes the function to return nil, nil (success) instead of an error
+     ```
+  2. **Capture in test**: Create a failing test in the mapped pytest file that demonstrates the bug
+  3. **Mark as expected failure**: Use `pytest.mark.xfail(strict=True, reason="bug: <detailed description>")` to mark the test
+  4. **Fix the bug**: Once the bug is fixed in the Go code, remove the `xfail` marker and verify the test passes
 - When analyzing coverage, if you identify unreachable code branches, document them in the Go source with `// UNREACHABLE: {detailed reason}` comments explaining exactly why they cannot execute (see [Handling Unreachable Code](#handling-unreachable-code) in Coverage Analysis section).

 ---